adeschen/enrichViewNet/README.md

 The **_gprofiler2cytoscape_** package enables the transformation of functional enrichment results obtained by [gprofiler2](https://cran.r-project.org/web/packages/gprofiler2/vignettes/gprofiler2.html) into a
-[Cytoscape](https://cytoscape.org/) network where significant terms and genes are nodes.
-In this network, edges links genes that are part of the enrichment request to their terms.
+[Cytoscape](https://cytoscape.org/) network where significant terms (Gene Ontology/Reactome/Kegg/Transcription Factor/etc..) and
+genes are nodes.
+In this network, edges connect genes that are part of the enrichment request to their terms.
+The **_gprofiler2cytoscape_** package offers the option to subselection a portion of the significant terms by selecting the source or by providing a specific list of terms.

 ## Authors ##